 - Internships in medical facilities such as University of Texas-Medical Branch can lead to job offers.

-- Afternoon or day classes make beginning school while working convenient.
+- Day classes make beginning school while working convenient.

 The COM Medical Assisting Certificate Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).